 There’s no denying that regardless of the business you are in, UX design matters.
 Whether you are running a small family business, jamming on the startup of your dream, or are more than pleased with your executive role, you will always be combining two sides: perceiving user experience and creating it.
 Either way, you wish for a great user experience.
 Let us show you how we do it and in the meantime consider some facts that will come in handy if you’re planning to create a memorable user experience.

-Every day hundreds of people all over the world make dozens of choices about products or brands.
-First and foremost about user experience – it is in every click, swipe, or scroll with which your client will either get closer or leave you forever even if your product is the best in the world.
+1. It is about the user’s choice.
+First and foremost, about user experience – it is in every click, swipe, or scroll with which your client will either get closer or leave you forever even if your product is the best in the world.

+4. UX is not just about the user.
 Make your product inspirational, reasonable, and enticing – make it worth the experience a user would share.
 Not that we try to discourage the seasoned salespeople, but there is virtually no way to convince people to buy or use a product if they don’t need it.
-Sort out your priorities and resources, and concentrate on building experiences that will make your product better.
+Sort out your priorities and resources and concentrate on building experiences that will make your product better.